 L'introduction

-Undaunted by polarising influences, she's wrestled her muses into shape one song at a time and arrives armed with patio frocks, a vintage casio, an acoustic guitar and gently takes you hostage via her 3 albums of TLD songs Perfect Moment, Bloom, Superdarling and a fourth, The Duetting Damsel, a compilation of duets by some of her favourite writers with 14 of her Gentleman Friends featuring Stephen Cummings, Matt Walker, Rob Snarski and other vocal luminaries was released in 2018.
+Armed with patio frocks, acoustic guitar, an 80’s vintage casio and a gently hypnotic artillery she takes you hostage with five releases of her own unique songs, Perfect Moment, Bloom, Superdarling and Dreamland plus the lush Duetting Damsel, a compilation of duets in a country vein by some of her favourite writers, where she joins voices with 14 of her Gentleman Friends including Stephen Cummings, Matt Walker, Rob Snarski and other vocal luminaries.

 A collection of her albums and EP’s is luxuriating on her Bandcamp page.